How Invoice Finance Companies Calculate Pricing, Charges and Funding Levels

 Types Of Invoice Finance Charges

 Firstly you should be aware that different invoice finance companies charge differently.
-Traditionally the charging structure for invoice finance is a service or administration charge (for the service, typically a percentage of turnover or a fixed fee per month), a discount charge (a percentage over base charged on the funding provided and then other charges e.g. electronic transfer charges etc. However, recently there have been a number of invoice finance companies rolling some or all of those charges into one overall fee which again could be a percentage of turnover or a fixed fee per month.
+Traditionally the charging structure for invoice finance is a service or administration charge (for the service, typically a percentage of turnover or a fixed fee per month), a discount charge (a percentage over base charged on the funding provided and then other charges e.g. electronic transfer charges etc. However, recently there have been several invoice finance companies rolling some or all of those charges into one overall fee which again could be a percentage of turnover or a fixed fee per month.

 How Invoice Finance Companies Calculate Their Charges